Predacons/predacons/README.md

 - **Model Training**: Train transformer models with custom data.
 - **Text Generation**: Generate text using trained models.
 - **Chat Generation**: Generate chat responses using trained models.
+- **Embeddings**: Generate embeddings for sentences using pre-trained transformer models. and is fully compatible with langchain methods

 ## Contributing